bitstorm/modern-webdev-wicket/README.md

     @Override
     protected void encodePageComponentInfo(Url url, PageComponentInfo info) {
-        //we are generating an url to a behavior, we keep all information, otherwise we consider we don't want version in url if (info.getComponentInfo() != null) {
+        //if componentInfo is null we have a page url and we skip page parameters, otherwise we keep them if (info.getComponentInfo() != null) {
             super.encodePageComponentInfo(url, info);
         }